Postnatal care utilization and associated factors among women who gave birth within the last 12 months in northwest Ethiopia: a cross-sectional study

 Explanatory variables: explanatory variables were the age of the respondents, education status of respondents, education status of partner, intendedness of the current pregnancy, being a member of community-based health insurance, mass-media exposure, and health extension workers' home visits during pregnancy, being a member of the women's development army, parity, access to transportation, and household wealth index.
 For wealth index assessment, principal component analysis was employed to reduce data that measure the same construct together, and the data were recoded into binary variables.
 The wealth quantile was categorized into five categories: poorest, poorer, middle, richer, and richest.

 Data collection procedures and tools: an interviewer-administered questionnaire was used to collect the household data.
-The tool was prepared in English after a thorough literature review, and translated into the local language (Amharic), and then finally returned to English.
+The tool was prepared in English after a thorough literature review, translated into the local language (Amharic), and then finally returned to English.
 Since experts' views were sought for the psychometric properties of the face and content validity, experts were invited to review the relevance of each question in the tool.
 The tool was refined according to the expert view, piloted out of the study setting, and validated before data collection.
 The proportions of the rated item content validity index and scale content validity index were 0.98 and 0.81, respectively.
 Six data collectors and two supervisors were recruited for data collection and supervision.
 The data were collected using an interviewer-administered questionnaire via face-to-face interview.

 Data quality assurance: two-day training was given to data collectors and supervisors regarding the objective of the study, procedures for data collection, data collection tools, and handling of the data.
 During the data collection period, daily supervision was conducted by the supervisors.